 KPIs v OKRs

-KPIs measure output, whereas OKRs assess and evaluate outcomes.
+KPIs (Key Performance Indicators) measure output, whereas OKRs (Objectives and Key Results) assess and evaluate outcomes.
 A KPI might be to make 100 calls a week.
 Whereas your OKR would be to convert five of those calls into sales, from however many calls you make.

 So the questions they provoke are; what do you want to achieve (Objective), and how are you going to do it (Result)?

 The OKR model has been around for a while now.
 It was first popularized by John Doerr, who developed it from work begun by Andy Grove during their time working together at Intel.
-And, as he outlines in his book Measure What Matters, its most famous early adopters were the team at Google, who’ve been using the OKR model since all the way back in 1999.
+That work had itself evolved from Peter Drucker’s seminal ideas around Management by objectives (MBO).
+And, as Doerr outlines in his book Measure What Matters, its most famous early adopters were the team at Google, who’ve been using the OKR model since all the way back in 1999.

 OKRs in action

 What does that look like in practical terms?
-Well one of the most extensive surveys into OKRs, and their impact on organizational outcomes, was conducted by Chris Mason for the US retail conglomerate Sears.
+One of the most extensive surveys into OKRs, and their impact on organizational outcomes, was conducted by Chris Mason for the US retail conglomerate Sears.
 The result:

 Work in a post-pandemic world